 Endocrinology, Diabetes, Thyroid, Hormone & Weight Loss Specialists located in McAllen, TX

 More than 12% of adults have high cholesterol, a condition that increases their risk of developing atherosclerosis and serious complications such as a heart attack or stroke.
-At RGV Endocrine Center in McAllen, Texas, Gloria Ortiz, MD, FACE, ECNU, and Amanda Cantu, MD, ABIM, offer comprehensive care, including lifestyle plans that can prevent complications of high cholesterol if the condition is caught at an early stage, as well as ongoing management after high cholesterol develops.
+At RGV Endocrine Center in McAllen, Texas, Gloria Ortiz, MD, FACE, ECNU and her team offer comprehensive care, including lifestyle plans that can prevent complications of high cholesterol if the condition is caught at an early stage, as well as ongoing management after high cholesterol develops.
 To have your cholesterol levels checked or schedule an appointment, call the office today.

 How can I have good and bad cholesterol?

 The cholesterol circulating in your blood comes from two sources, foods and your own body.
 Your body produces its own cholesterol because the fat is essential for cellular health and making vitamin D, hormones, and fat-dissolving bile acids.